 There are many transformations that are available when using Add column from Examples, but not every transformation is included.
 The following list provides all the transformations that are supported.

-Note: All Text transformations take into account the potential need to trim or apply a case transformation to the column value.
+Note: All Text transformations take into account the potential need to trim, clean (as of June 2017), or apply a case transformation to the column value.

-The following supported Date transformations are available beginning with the June 2017 Power BI Desktop release:
+The following supported additional Date transformations are available beginning with the June 2017 Power BI Desktop release:

 Date/Time/Timezone transformations - The following supported transformation are available beginning with the July 2017 Power BI Desktop release:

 Note: All Date and Time transformations take into account the potential need to convert the column value to Date or Time or DateTime.